-Barnaby stroked through the water the best he could with his heavy arms and fatigued legs.
+Levi stroked through the water with his heavy arms and fatigued legs.
 Running in terror most of the night had taken its toll but the desperation to find Victoria pushed him.
-He had an overwhelming urge to care for her even though she was already dead.
+He had an overwhelming urge to save her even though she was dead and in no real danger.
 The sight of her standing on the darkening beach, alone and crying, hurt him and he felt the need to somehow save her.
-When the water became too shallow to swim, he stood and waded the remaining way in and then staggered along the shore in his sopping wet clothes.
+When the water became too shallow to swim, he stood and waded the remaining way and then staggered along the shore in his sopping wet clothes.

 “Victoria,” he whispered in the dark.
 He heard nothing.
 “Victoria,” he tried a little louder.
 No sound but the light, annoying buzz of mosquitoes in his ear.
-He trotted a few steps to get away from them and heard the sudden burst of footsteps running from him through the woods.
+He trotted a few steps to avoid them and heard the sudden burst of footsteps running from him through the woods.

 “Victoria?” he called a little louder but when she didn’t stop or answer, he ran after her.
-He could not see her well, but he could hear her frantic rustling in the dark.
+He could not see her well, but heard her frantic rustling in the dark.
 His pursuit must terrify her, he thought and as he continued to chase her, he considered stopping.
-Clearly she ran from him and he did not wish to scare her further but he couldn’t let her go; he had to console her misery.
-He couldn’t leave the woods knowing a little girl remained trapped inside, terrified and alone.
+Clearly she ran from him and he did not wish to scare her further but he couldn’t leave the woods without consoling her misery.
+She existed like the rest; trapped, alone and terrified.

 He trudged through the woods not possessing much energy or patience to tip-toe from tree to tree.
-He was on a mission and maybe for the first time that evening, self-preservation did not propel him more than a grim eagerness to help the little girl.
+For the first time that evening, self-preservation did not propel him more than a grim eagerness to help the little girl.

-He stopped periodically to catch his breath and listen for any sounds of her running, but he heard nothing.
-The woods were still….for now.
+He stopped periodically to catch his breath and listen for sounds of her running, but he heard nothing.
+The woods stood still….for now.

 He removed his shirt and twisted it to remove the excess water.
 He would have done the same with his pants but he felt as though something always watched and he didn’t want to get caught in a predicament where he had to suddenly run through the woods in only his underwear.

-He picked up a stick, not for defense as it would do very little against musket balls and sabers, but to knock down unseen spider webs standing in his path.
+He chose a long stick, not for defense as it offered little protection against musket balls and sabers, but to knock down unseen spider webs standing in his path.

 He wished he had brought along a granola bar or a bottle of water.
-His stomach growled and his mouth felt like it had been sopped up with a paper towel.
-His wet pants began to chafe the inside of his legs.
+His stomach growled and his mouth felt like a paper towel had been crammed into it.
+His wet pants chafed the inside of his legs.
 His feet squished out water through his shoes with each step.
 He may have considered himself to be in a miserable state if he had time to think it over but finding Victoria preoccupied him.

 The clearing to her house came into view.
-He paused on the fringe of the woods before entering, listened and looked for any sign of her but saw none.
-Next to the edge grew a small patch of daffodils which normally grew in the spring but Barnaby could tell by the high degree of heat and strong presence of mosquitoes, that spring had ended months earlier.
-The daffodils should no longer be growing and he speculated whether they remained alive just so Victoria could pick them.
+He paused on the fringe of the woods before entering, listened and searched for her but saw none.
+Next to the edge grew a small patch of daffodils which normally bloomed in the spring but the high degree of heat and strong presence of mosquitoes suggested that spring had ended months earlier.
+The daffodils should no longer grow and he speculated whether they remained alive just for Victoria.

 He stepped into the open and listened.
-At first he did not hear anything but as his ears grew more adjusted to the quiet as one’s eyes do with the dark, he heard the faint crying of a small child.
-He walked to the front of the house and heard her cries grew louder.
-He tip toed to the corner and peered into the yard.
+At first he heard nothing but as his ears grew more adjusted to the quiet as one’s eyes do with the dark, he heard her faint whimpering.
+He walked to the front of the house and heard her cries grow louder.
+He tip-toed to the corner and peered into the yard.
 Victoria knelt in front of the house, holding a withered daffodil and wept.
-She very much appeared as a lost child in a crowded mall who had lost her parents; fearful and all alone.
+She appeared as a lost child in a crowded mall who had lost her parents; fearful and all alone.
 Her long hair covered her face and scraped the ground.

-Barnaby contemplated how to approach her.
-He couldn’t simply walk up to her.
-She would run away screaming and the last thing he wished was to add to her desperation.
-He turned and jogged back to the woods to where the daffodils grew.
+Levi contemplated how to approach her.
+If he simply sauntered up to her she might run screaming and the last thing he wished was to scare her further.
+He turned and jogged to the woods to where the daffodils grew.
 He picked the two healthiest flowers for her then trotted back to the house.
 He poked his head around the corner again.
 She still cried.

-A subtle way to approach was not possible so he stepped out from the corner into the front yard and held out the flowers before him.
+Lacking a subtle way to approach he stepped out from the corner into the front yard and held out the flowers before him.
 She did not see him at first so he cleared his throat to gain her attention.
 She jumped to her feet and turned to run but when she caught a glimpse of the flowers she faltered.
 “Charley?” she asked.

-She didn’t answer and stared cautiously at Barnaby while he eased towards her.
-Feeling like a predator quietly stalking his prey, Barnaby stopped advancing and knelt down to appear less intimidating.
+She didn’t answer and stared cautiously at Levi while he eased towards her.
+Feeling like a predator stalking his prey, Levi stopped advancing and knelt to appear less intimidating.
 He held the flowers out for her to receive.

 “I just picked them from behind the house.
-I would like you to have them if they will cheer you up.
-I am a friend, a good guy,” Barnaby explained.
+Please have them if they will cheer you up.
+I am a friend, a good guy,” Levi explained.
 “I don’t want to scare you.
 I want to help you if I can.”

-She still said nothing but she did not run away either which Barnaby felt encouraging.
+She still said nothing but she did not run either which Levi felt encouraging.

-He turned and looked at her home.
-A few of the windows had holes or missing panes.
+A few of her home’s windows had holes or missing panes.
 The front porch lacked a board leading to the door and the weather had disintegrated most of the paint.
-Barnaby wondered if its ruinous state made her cry considering this was not the house she remembered.
+Levi contemplated if seeing her home in such a ruinous state caused her sadness.

 “Do you want to go inside?” he asked